hackthedev/dcts-shipping/README.md

 <br>

 ## Obfuscated?
 Yes.
 I just dont want someone to rip my hard work.
 Until i find a better solution i will manage it like this.
-If there is someone like "Linus Tech Tips" or "someordinarygamers" who would want to verify this i could send the actual source code for them to approve it or smth.
+If there is someone like "someordinarygamers" who would want to verify this i could send the actual source code to them to approve it or smth.
 Feel free to ask me about anything.

 <br>